 – Why does the thought and physical process of presenting and speaking in public cause me so much anxiety?

-For many of us it’s all well and good knowing that we have a limiting belief which is not true but that offers us no comfort and it doesn’t stop us from dreading speaking in public.
+It’s all well and good knowing that we have a limiting belief which is not true but that offers us no comfort.
+It also doesn’t stop us from dreading speaking in public.

 The nervous presenter’s magic cure